 According to the Anglican Church in North America’s Catechism, “the Church on earth gathers in local congregations to worship in Word and Sacrament, to serve God according to the Scriptures, and to proclaim the Gospel, under the leadership of those whom God appoints for this purpose.”

 The life of the Church involves a continuous action of building up and sending forth.
 Through worship and education, Christians are built up and then sent out into the world as witnesses to Jesus Christ.
 For the life of the Church to be healthy, both building up and sending out must take place.

 The aim of Christian formation ministries at St. Charles is to build up disciples so that they can be effective witnesses for Christ in the world.

 At St. Charles we strive to incorporate children into our parish family, while at the same time recognizing that children need their space to express themselves and to be shaped by age-appropriate Christian education.

 Sunday School at St. Charles provides children a time of education and spiritual formation.
 Starting at the age of three through 5th grade, children are invited to attend with their peers.
-Class time may include story time and scripture, prayer, craft, games, and finishes in time for children to join the 10:30 am service for Eucharist.
+Class time may include story time and scripture, prayer, craft, games, and finishes in time for children to participate during the Eucharist.